Website terms and conditions template: marketplace for goods; buyer subscribes for access

 This is one of the two T&C documents you'll need if you operate a website that provides a marketplace.
 You will also need a corresponding one for your sellers.

 Note that the requirement for a buyer to register does not change the relationship you have with sellers.
 So you do not need T&C that deal with subscription for your sellers.
 The template most likely to be suitable is marketplace for goods: seller side.

 If your site creates a marketplace for services, not for products, see marketplace for services: buyer side.

 If there are no restrictions on membership before purchase, then use marketplace for goods: buyer side.

 If you are in any doubt as to which T&C template you should choose, please contact us.

 The law in this document

-The law in these T&C is largely common law that deals with the basics of contracts: offer, acceptance, price and payment, provision of service, liabilities and risk.
-By and large, you can set the terms you want, particularly the commercial ones.
-The document should be edited so that it reflects exactly how your business works.
-Our guidance notes will tell you what you can change safely, and what we don't advise changing.
+The law relating to T&C is largely common law that deals with the basics of contracts: offer, acceptance, price and payment, provision of service, liabilities and risk, allowing you to set the terms you want, particularly the commercial ones.

-This template include provisions that allow your sellers to comply with The Sale of Goods Acts (1979 and 1994) and The Consumer Contracts (ICAC) Regulations 2013 while selling to businesses or consumers.
+We include provisions to comply with The Sale of Goods Acts (1979 and 1994) and The Consumer Contracts (ICAC) Regulations 2013.

-Because buyers are likely to contribute content to your site (such as product reviews, forum posts and comments) we have included a large menu of provisions relating to user contributed content within the sections that form an Acceptable Use Policy.
+Because buyers are likely to contribute content to your site (such as product reviews, forum posts and comments) we have included a large menu of optional provisions relating to user contributed content that form an acceptable use policy.